Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Anthem vs. Blue Cross Blue Shield coverage options

-Anthem and Blue Cross Blue Shield usually have comparable coverage options in the states where both companies do business.
+Anthem and Blue Cross Blue Shield usually have similar coverage options where both plans are sold.

-Blue Cross Blue Shield is available in more areas, though, so it's usually easier to find the policy type you need.
+Blue Cross Blue Shield has in more areas than Anthem.
+That means it's usually easier to find the policy type you need.
 The types of policies available to you will depend on the specific Blue Cross Blue Shield or Anthem company in your area.
 You might find your local company offers different types of policies, including supplemental coverage, dental and vision plans, or group health insurance.

 Anthem vs. Blue Cross Blue Shield availability